brinda410/Spotify-app-clone/README.md

 npx live-server
 ```

+---

-## Implementation Notes
+## 🧠 Implementation Notes
 - **Layout system**: A top-level flex container (`.main`) splits the sidebar and main content, with the player bar fixed independently at the bottom of the viewport.
-- **Component-scoped naming**: Player sub-elements use an `mp-` prefix (`mp-track`, `mp-controls`, `mp-extra`) to avoid class collisions and keep styles predictable as the UI grows.
+- **Component-scoped naming**: Player sub-elements use an `mp-` prefix (`mp-track`, `mp-controls`, `mp-extra`) to avoid class collisions as the UI grows.
-- **Responsive strategy**: Non-critical controls (volume label, artist name, secondary player icons) are hidden via a shared `.hide` utility class at the 1000px breakpoint, keeping the responsive approach lightweight and low-complexity.
+- **Responsive strategy**: Non-critical controls (volume label, artist name, secondary player icons) hide via a shared `.hide` utility class at the 1000px breakpoint — a lightweight approach without duplicating layout rules.

-- **Interaction feedback**: Interactive elements use opacity and color transitions on hover rather than layout shifts, for smooth, consistent UI feedback.
+---

-## License
+## 📄 License
 Distributed under the MIT License.
 See [LICENSE](LICENSE) for details.

+---

-## Author
+## 👤 Author

-Brindashree R
+**Brindashree R**

+> Built as a personal front-end project for learning and portfolio purposes.
+Not affiliated with or endorsed by Spotify.